-The Island Book of Records project fully documents the analogue age of the coolest label on the planet and has been in development since early 2010.
+The Island Book of Records project is a series of hardback, lavishly illustrated volumes which will, when complete, fully document the analogue age of the coolest label on the planet with the stories behind those records told by their makers.

-Every album is fully illustrated with scans of each front and back cover, gatefold or inner sleeve, A&B-labels, inner bag or other inserts; each with the correct release date annotated.
+No album is excluded and each is fully illustrated to include covers, gatefold or inner sleeve, A&B-labels, inner bag or other inserts as well as International edition variants, each with the correct release date annotated.
 Where known, LPs which were scheduled, yet for one reason or another weren’t issued, are also included.

-Nowadays, album adverts are long-forgotten pieces of art in their own right.
-Included is every relevant full page + teaser / ¼ page / ½ page or double-page ad from Melody Maker, NME, Sounds, Record Mirror, Time Out, ZigZag, IT, OZ, Disc & Music Echo, Black Echoes, Record Collector, Q, Blues & Soul, StreetLife, The Face + others as well as the UK edition of Rolling Stone, together with trade ads from Record Retailer and Music Week.
-Tour and gig ads (many at venues which no longer exist)/shop posters/concert tickets/magazine front pages and other artefacts also feature.
+Album adverts of the time are long-forgotten pieces of art in their own right.
+Included is every relevant full page + teaser, ¼ page, ½ page or double-page advertisement from Melody Maker, NME, Sounds, Record Mirror, Time Out, ZigZag, IT, OZ, Disc & Music Echo, Black Echoes, Record Collector, Q, Blues & Soul, StreetLife, The Face + others as well as the UK edition of Rolling Stone, together with trade ads from Record Retailer and Music Week.
+Tour and gig ads – many at venues which no longer exist – together with shop posters, concert tickets, magazine front pages and other artefacts also feature.

-The guiding light behind the initiative is: the stories behind the records and the art within which they were (are still) presented can only be told by those who were actually involved in their making – the musicians/designers/photographers/producers/engineers/record company personnel of the time.
+The guiding light behind the initiative is: the stories behind the records and the art within which they were (are still) presented can only (should only) be told by those who were actually involved in their making – the musicians, designers, photographers, producers, engineers, record company personnel of the time.
 The IBoR contains contemporary interviews together with comments from years gone by.

-As 2020 dawns, it is painfully apparent time is not on our side; the last two years have been particularly cruel with some of the giants of contemporary music passing.
+As the second decade of the 21st century opens up, it is painfully apparent time is not on our side; the last few years have been particularly cruel with some of the giants of contemporary music passing.
 Logic dictates the chances of the years to come being even more unkind are high.

 Therefore, IF the recollections of those who were at the coalface at the time aren’t collected now, they almost certainly never will be.
 And the sad consequence of that (yes… complacency) will be an irreplaceable span of music history – Island’s legacy, contextually set within its own socio-political milieu – not being preserved, as it should be for future generations.

-When complete, the individual #IBoR volumes will represent the entire compendium of Island LP Records from Lance Haywood at Half Moon issued in 1959 to when Chris Blackwell sold to what is now Universal in 1989.
+When complete, the individual #IBoR volumes will represent the entire compendium of Island LP records which began when Lance Haywood at Half Moon was released in 1959 to when Chris Blackwell sold to what is now Universal in 1989.

-Each volume will be issued as a limited edition to a maximum of 1000 hand-numbered copies.
+Each volume will be issued as a limited edition to a maximum of 1500 individually hand-numbered copies.